Bira/octopus-carnival/_drafts/wir-mm-4e-grick.md

 ## Final Impressions

 I like their mechanics, but the lore doesn't inspire me all that much.
-A nice incidental encounter for "natural cave" dungeons, I suppose.
+They work well enough as an incidental encounter for "natural cave" dungeons, I suppose.